-- Not optimized for left or right handed use with buttons on both sides
+- Not optimized for left or right-handed use with buttons on both sides

 - Indoor and outdoor use, will not withstand inclement weather with no waterproofing

-The Platinum is available on Amazon for just under £80 which compares very favorably to other handsets available.
+The Platinum is available on Amazon for just under £80 which compares very favourably to other handsets available.
 The big things missing from the handset are a 4g connection and storage and Archos have managed to make up the storage issue with their fusion drivers.
-In return for those savings Archos have put in a very nicely sized and responsive screen which many will prefer to the 4g radio.
+In return for those savings, Archos have put in a very nicely sized and responsive screen which many will prefer to the 4g radio.

 In short – good value.

 Product dimensions: 15.3 x 7.8 x .8 cm

 Item Weight: 161g (including battery, sim and microSD)

 Made in China

 Operating System: Android 5.1 Lollipop